synergycodes/ng-diagram/apps/docs/src/content/docs/api/Components/NgDiagramComponent.md

 > **clipboardPasted**: `EventEmitter`\<[`ClipboardPastedEvent`](/docs/api/types/clipboardpastedevent/)\>

-Event emitted when clipboard content is pasted
+Event emitted when elements are pasted via clipboard operations This event carries information about the pasted nodes and edges.

 ***